mjpritchard/test-decap-help/content/docs/software-on-jasmin/creating-and-using-miniforge-environments.md

 ```
 (Here, quotation marks are needed to protect the `<` and `>` symbols from the shell.)

-and you can search for available versions, using for example:
+You can also search for available versions, using for example:
 ```
 mamba search gcc
 ```